 Currently, all children in LKS2 and UKS2 are invited to join us at the Bilberry Hill Residential Centre in the Lickey Hills, Birmingham.
 Each year alternates between learning about a significant historical period through the Arts and a science focus.
-This year we will be focussing on Science.

 The children are thrown into scenarios which bring learning alive for them.
 For the history topics, children travel back in time to experience life during a critical past social situation.
 In the past this has included focussing on social class on the Titanic, Suffragettes and women’s rights in the 1920’s, going to Prom during the American civil rights movement and visiting Narnia during WW2.

 For the science topics, children are given opportunities to try out experiments that aren’t possible in the classroom and explore topics in a hands-on way.

 Alongside the curriculum focuses, children spend a large part of their visit exploring the Lickey Hills.
 This includes muddy walks, exploring woods, jumping in streams and climbing trees.
 They have a fantastic time and often surprise themselves by how far they want to walk.

 Our ‘Bilberry’ residentials are a great way of covering many different aspects of the National Curriculum as well as developing the children’s social and emotional learning.
 Each residential has a different theme and we encourage the children to attend each year.